Cirriculum Vitae

 EDUCATION

-My research focus is on the speciation of hydrogen in nominally anhydrous minerals (NAMs).
-I use a combination of QM calculations and vibrational spectroscopy to determine the structural state of hydrogen in NAMs.
+I used a combination of QM calculations and vibrational spectroscopy to determine the structural state of hydrogen in materials relevant to planetary interiors.
+Complimentary methods included UV-vis spectroscopy, 1H NMR, and EPR.
 My Ph.D. work falls into three categories:

-Predicting yet-observed hydrogen defects in NAMs via QM: In certain instances, chemical data may suggest the presence of H when no explicit measurement of H is made (i.e., low oxide totals, compositions that do not charge balance).
+Predicting yet-observed hydrogen defects in NAMs via QM: Sometimes, chemical data may suggest the presence of H when no explicit measurement of H is made (i.e., low oxide totals, compositions that do not charge balance).
 In these cases, QM can be used to predict how H may behave if it is present.

-Interpreting experimental datasets via QM: Infrared spectra are inherently linked to the structures of OH- defects in NAMs but cannot be directly interpreted.
-Through QM calculations, I attempt to link defect structures to spectral features, both in my own data and data from the literature.
+Interpreting vibrational spectra via QM: Infrared spectra are inherently tied to the structures of OH- defects in nominally anhydrous phases but cannot be directly interpreted.
+Through QM calculations, I linked defect structures to spectral features, both in my own data and data from the literature.

-Exploring the prevalence of H- in oxide phases: H- has been documented in a variety of oxide phases but is under-investigated from an earth science perspective.
-Very little has been done to characterize the infrared behavior of H-, mostly because its vibrational modes are in highly absorbing regions of most infrared spectra.
-I am working to induce these defects in crystalline oxides and document their spectroscopic properties.
+Exploring the prevalence of H- in oxide phases: H- is documented in a variety of oxide phases but is under-investigated from an earth science perspective.
+Little has been done to characterize the infrared behavior of H-, because its vibrational modes are in highly absorbing regions of most infrared spectra.
+I studied H- in rutile-type TiO2 and SrTiO3 perovskite via laboratory and computational methods.

 2017 – 2019 M.Sc.
 Geology at Caltech – Pasadena, California